The best food in Puebla that you absolutely have to try

 Sidra de Manzana de Zacatlan

 Apple cider from Zacatlan.
 Zacatlan is a small town in the middle of Puebla state that has been producing cider by hand for almost a century.
 The economy of the 33,000 inhabitants is based on the cultivation and harvesting of the sacred apple, which is the main economic source of the families of Zacatlán.
-According to residents, the origin of cider production dates back to 1928, when Gilberto Martínez Pérez founded the first artisanal cider-making factory, and it’s still the main source of income for 25 families.
-They have no secret, and the factory is open to tourists who wish to know about their history and traditions.

 Cacao

 Everybody knows cacao, but it is less known that the prehispanic civilization considered the Cacao a divine drink, and it was even used as money.
-Even Hernan Cortes apparently paid his soldiers with cacao.
+Even Hernán Cortés apparently paid his soldiers with cacao.

 Chocolate (Xocolátl) is a very popular drink throughout Mexico, but every state has its own traditional way of preparing it.
 In Cholula, Puebla, cocoa is prepared with yellow corn, sugar and made in a wooden gourd from a tree called pancololote.

 If you want to try the original water chocolate cocoa, you can find it all year round, mainly in the Cholula Market or on weekends in the zócalo.
-It is important to take it in the gourds (jicaras), as it was done in ancient times and not in plastic cups since it loses its real essence and flavor.
+It is essential to take it in the gourds (jicaras), as it was done in ancient times and not in plastic cups since it loses its real essence and flavor.

 Acachul

 Also from the Sierra Norte is the Acachul liquor made by seeds or fruits of the same name.
 The Acachul is, in fact, a wild strawberry, a small fruit native to Acaxochitlán.
-The seed looks like a grape, but it contains just one seed inside, which at the moment of being cut and exposed to air and sun immediately turns purple.

-If you want to try the original Acachul, you must go to La Curva, the restaurant in the town of Xicotepec de Juárez where Quiroga Nava has been making this liquor for the past 30 years and selling it in his restaurant following his father heritage.
+If you want to try the original Acachul, you must go to La Curva, the restaurant in the town of Xicotepec de Juárez where Quiroga Nava has been making this liquor for the past 30 years and selling it in his restaurant following his father’s heritage.

 Yolixpa

 Originally from Cuetzalan, a small town in the Sierra Norte mountain chain, Yolixpa has originated as a curative drink made of 23 aromatic herbs, water, and aguardiente, a potent liquor that serves as a natural preservative.
 Initially, it was consumed just like that as a medicine against diabetes.
-However, as a digestive, they added sugar, piloncillo, or honey.
-And nowadays, modern Yolixpa can be found in different flavors, such as coconut, orange, or coffee’.
-I doubt it has maintained its healing property, with so much sugar added, but I am sure it’s delicious.

 Obviously, the list of food in Puebla doesn’t end here.
 Go and discover your own favorite dish and tell me all about it in the comments below.
 I look forward to hearing back from you.